Tutor-Log/tutor-log-api/README.md

 ## Usage

 Once the server is running, you can access the API at `http://127.0.0.1:8000`.
 You can also view the interactive API documentation at `http://127.0.0.1:8000/docs`.

+## Features

+This API provides functionality for:
+- Managing tutoring events and sessions
+- Tracking pupils/students information
+- Organizing pupils into groups
+- Recording and tracking payments
+- User management
+- Event-pupil relationships for session attendance